 Lincoln has four more deaths from COVID-19

 LINCOLN, Neb.
-(KOLN) - The Lincoln Lancaster County Health Department reported four new deaths due to COVID-19 Thursday: a woman in her 90s and a man in his 80s who were vaccinated and a woman in her 40s and a man in his 50s who were unvaccinated.
+(KOLN) - The Lincoln Lancaster County Health Department reported four new COVID deaths Wednesday: a man in his 40s who was hospitalized and unvaccinated, a woman in her 50s who was hospitalized and unvaccinated, a man in his 60s who was hospitalized and vaccinated, and a man in his 70s who was hospitalized and vaccinated.

-The health department also reported 701 new COVID cases, which is the second highest number of cases reported in a single day since the beginning of the pandemic.
+The health department also reported 983 new cases, but that includes some cases from the day prior due to technical difficulties at DHHS.

-Hospitalizations for COVID-19 patients: 139 with 97 from Lancaster County (10 on ventilators) and 42 from other communities (five on ventilators).
+Hospitalizations for COVID-19 patients: 133 with 94 from Lancaster County (10 on ventilators) and 39 from other communities (4 on ventilators).
 Note: This includes patients who no longer test positive for COVID-19 but continue to be hospitalized.

 Risk Dial: red – risk of COVID-19 spread and impact in the community is severe